Grub Customizer – Easily Customize your GRUB menu

 A window will open, and now we can start customizing various aspects of the grub menu.

 In the first ‘List Configuration’ tab, you can change the order in which the different OS or Kernels are listed.
 This is helpful if you have Windows installed along with any Linux-based OS, and you can choose which one should be booted when you press Enter.
-You can rename the entries mentioned here and change the boot order as well (Right-click to show the menu).
+You can rename the entries mentioned here and change the boot order (Right-click to show the menu).

 You Can Change The Boot Order From Here